 A nutritional powerhouse

-Mushrooms are unique in that they’re the only member of the produce family that’s a natural food source of vitamin D. Just four or five button mushrooms contain about 15 IU of vitamin D. When fresh and dried mushrooms are exposed to the ultraviolet rays in sunlight, the vitamin D content may skyrocket from 15 IU to 400 IU (which is the recommended daily amount of this vitamin).Vitamin D aside, mushrooms also contain all eight essential amino acids as well as riboflavin, niacin, and potassium, a mineral that helps to lower blood pressure.
+Mushrooms are unique in that they’re the only member of the produce family that’s a natural food source of vitamin D. Just four or five button mushrooms contain about 15 IU of vitamin D. When fresh and dried mushrooms are exposed to the ultraviolet rays in sunlight, the vitamin D content may skyrocket from 15 IU to 400 IU.Vitamin D aside, mushrooms also contain all eight essential amino acids as well as riboflavin, niacin, and potassium, a mineral that helps to lower blood pressure.

 Here are a few types of mushrooms you might want to try: